NRCHKB/node-red-contrib-homekit-bridged/README.md

 ## Why this fork?

-As Marius Schmeding seems to have abandoned his great [work](https://github.com/mschm/node-red-contrib-homekit) and which seems same happend to [work](https://github.com/oliverrahner/node-red-contrib-homekit-bridged) of Oliver Rahner, I decided to continue their mission and try to evolve
+As Marius Schmeding seems to have abandoned his great [work](https://github.com/mschm/node-red-contrib-homekit) and which seems same happend to [work](https://github.com/oliverrahner/node-red-contrib-homekit-bridged) of Oliver Rahner, I decided to continue their mission to enhance homekit support on node-red.

 If you come from node-red-contrib-homekit-bridged then you should not worry: